writethedocs/www/docs/conf/portland/2024/writing-day.rst

 * Authentication
 * Quickstart guide

-Here's what we're providing to participants to make this work:
+Here's what we're providing to participants:

+* OpenAPI specification file
 * Access to a live server
 * Auth keys
 * General help and advice for new and experienced API writers

 At the end of the morning session, we will have the teams present their documentation to the table.
-Then we'll all vote on a "People's Choice Winner" - the winners receive [blank, bragging rights? swag?]
+Then we'll all vote on a "People's Choice" winner - the winners receive [blank, bragging rights? swag?]

 All participants will have continued access to their team's open source API documentation.
 This session is great for attendees looking to expand their portfolio.